Skip to main content

 Slate blue can be a wonderful addition to your kitchen backsplash.
 As a calming shade, it works wonders in spaces that see a lot of action.
 With only a hint of blue, it doesn’t detract from the space or call too much attention to itself, making it a fantastic shade for your kitchen.

 As we’ve mentioned above, slate blue is a calming and tranquil color that excels at creating a relaxing environment.
 Because of this, slate blue can be an excellent addition to a bedroom or nursery color palette.
-Since the color also has the ability to lean toward a rich, dark, and luxe aesthetic, you can opt for pairing it with rich browns, deep blacks, or other velvety shades that create a vibrant and cozy atmosphere.
+Since the color also can lean toward a rich, dark, and luxe aesthetic, you can opt for pairing it with rich browns, deep blacks, or other velvety shades that create a vibrant and cozy atmosphere.

 Slate blue furniture, like a statement armchair, elegant sofa, or even bedsheets, can create a perfect eye-catching centerpiece for your space.
 When opting for slate blue furniture, it’s best to use pieces in rooms that require cool hues to tone down the brashness of a space, meaning slate blue furniture might look best in rooms with a lot of red, rich browns, or other vibrant colors.